 SJU Application Processing

 Upon initial review of application materials, the Office of Undergradaute Admissions may require additional supplemental materials.

 Transfer students will be reviewed for merit-based scholarships based upon their cumulative grade point average from their previous college(s).
 Recipients of transfer scholarships have a minimum 2.75 cumulative GPA.
 Merit scholarships are renewable yearly and there is no separate application process.
 Saint Joseph's also awards the Phi Theta Kappa scholarship to those students actively involved in the two-year academic honor society.
 Phi Theta Kappa membership certification may be requested by the Office of Undergraduate Admissions.

 Visit the scholarships section of the website for more information on financial assistance.

-Contact your Transfer Admissions Counselor
+Contact an Admissions Counselor or call 610.660.1300